microsoft/FluidFramework/BREAKING.md

 ### IFluidResolvedUrl Deprecated

 IFluidResolvedUrl is now deprecated, all usages should move to IResolvedUrl instead.
-This aligns with the below change, [IResolvedUrl equivalent to IFluidResolvedUrl](#IResolvedUrl-equivalent-to-IFluidResolvedUrl)
+This aligns with the preceding change, [IResolvedUrl equivalent to IFluidResolvedUrl](#IResolvedUrl-equivalent-to-IFluidResolvedUrl)

 ## 2.0.0-internal.5.0.0 Breaking changes